Users and user types

 Admin users

-Admin users are, by definition of their privileged status, part of the set of protected users.
+Admin users are part of the set of protected users.
 This ensures that the administration of the workspace is not compromised.